 If you are a victim of or were witness to physical, sexual, emotional abuse or neglect within an Islington Children’s Home, Foster Home, Adoptive Home, or if you were placed by Islington Council in a boarding school or secure unit or were abused within a network of abuse in Islington, we would like to hear from you.

 You might be reading this because you are a survivor of child abuse within an Islington children’s home, or you may have witnessed a child being abused in one of the homes.
 You might be a friend, relative, parent of an abused child or a professional who worked within the care system.
 You might be someone who worked in a children’s home or neighbourhood office perhaps as a cook, cleaner, driver, residential care worker or administrator.

 Contact us if you have something to add to the story of child abuse in Islington.

 We know that organised, powerful, networks of child abusers operated across the country, including within Islington.
 It’s a big jigsaw we are piecing together and all details are important.

-If you did not witness abuse but have knowledge of Islington Social Services, then please help us collect information about the children’s homes and staff who worked in them.
+If you did not witness abuse but have knowledge of Islington Social Services, then please help us collect information about the children’s homes, the children who were resident there and staff who worked in them.
 We are trying to put facts and dates together to help us make sense of what survivors tell us.
 Files and documents have gone missing, so what you remember is very important as a survivor or as a witness to abuse – even if your account goes back a good few years to the 50s or earlier.

 Some careleavers speak of good experiences in Islington’s care and it is just as important that we hear about the positives as well as about the abuse.
 Sometimes things changed for the worst when a new manager came into post or a new member of staff joined the team.
 This is all helpful information for us.